Table of Contents

 There are many forms of investing.
-Most people, when they think of investing, I’m sure many think of the “Wolf of Wallstreet”, or something similar; high aggression, testosterone-driven, swearing, sweaty, money-fueled madness.
+Most people, when they think of investing, I’m sure will think of the “Wolf of Wallstreet”, or something similar; high aggression, testosterone-driven, swearing, sweaty, money-fueled madness.

 But this is embellished reality – a story made all the more obscene to make a good film.
 Real investing is not like this.
 In fact, the kind of investing that is safe, secure and sustainable is decidedly unexciting.
 It involves due-dilligence, honest, emotionless appraisal, and playing the long-game.
 This is everything that the famous Warren Buffett stands for, and he is an excellent investing role-model for the rest of us.
 In fact, he also disliked the testosterone-fueled craziness that was going on in wall-street, and chose not to be part of it.

 If you don’t know who this genius man is, he is the CEO of a major American share-holding company called Berkshire-Hathaway, and is known as the “Oracle of Omaha”.
-He is one of the richest men in America, and is well on his way to his 90th birthday.
+He is one of the richest men in America, building his wealth slowly over his lifetime.
 This is what he partially blames his amazing success on – his good genes and time spent actually investing.